 With over seven million car accidents taking place in the streets and highways of United States each year, the number of victims has increased in equal measure.
 Fortunately, some of these accidents involve only property damage, while other have serious personal injuries.
 But according to recent statistics, one in every three car accidents involve personal injuries to the passengers or driver, and out of the same number, around 1% result in fatal injuries.

 As sad as this may sound, drivers can still prepare themselves on what to do what they are involved in a car accident.
 If you sustain serious or permanent injuries, following these rules will help ensure that the negligent parties are held accountable.
 When you are involved in a motor vehicle accident, it is in your best interest to keep a calm demeanor and follow the appropriate steps.
-Some of these things may seem inapplicable or unimportant, but it is these small things, which matter when you have a personal injury lawsuit.
+Some of these things may seem inapplicable or unimportant, but it is these small things, which matter when you have a car accident lawsuit.

 Below are some of the key things that you should watch out for and do when you are involved in a car accident:

 It is typical for most drivers to move from an accident scene to a more convenient location.
 But for major wrecks, especially where fault will be questionable, you should leave your vehicle exactly where it is.
 You will want to thoroughly document the placement of the vehicles at rest for a a bio-mechanical expert or physics expert to determine fault.
 Regardless of your role in the accident, you should never drive away from the scene of the accident, no matter how minor it seems.
 Once you drive off, the investigating authorities may hold you criminally responsible for leaving a scene of an accident, in addition to holding you responsible for the accident.
 In this scenario, proving your innocence will be an uphill task.